Depth charge: History

 Although the explosions of the standard United States 600 lb Mark 4 and Mark 7 depth charge used in World War II were nerve-wracking to the target, a U-boat's pressure hull would not rupture unless the charge detonated within about 15 ft.
 Getting the weapon within this range was a matter of luck and quite unlikely as the target took evasive action.
-Most U-boats sunk by depth charges were destroyed by damage accumulated from an extended barrage rather than by a single charge and many survived hundreds of depth charges over a period of many hours, such as U-427 which survived 678 depth charges fired against it in April 1945.
+Most U-boats sunk by depth charges were destroyed by damage accumulated from an extended barrage rather than by a single charge, and many survived hundreds of depth charges over a period of many hours, such as U-427, which survived 678 depth charges in April 1945.

 Delivery mechanisms

 The first delivery mechanism was to simply roll the "ashcans" off racks at the stern of the moving attacking vessel.
 Originally depth charges were simply placed at the top of a ramp and allowed to roll.
 Improved racks, which could hold several depth charges and release them remotely with a trigger, were developed towards the end of the First World War.
-These racks remained in use throughout World War II, because they were simple and easy to reload.
+These racks remained in use throughout World War II because they were simple and easy to reload.

 Some Royal Navy trawlers used for anti-submarine work during 1917 and 1918 had a thrower on the forecastle for a single depth charge, but there do not seem to be any records of it being used in action.
 Specialized depth charge throwers were developed to generate a wider dispersal pattern when used in conjunction with rack-deployed charges.
-The first of these was developed from a British Army trench mortar, 1277 were issued, 174 installed in auxiliaries during 1917 and 1918.
+The first of these was developed from a British Army trench mortar.
+1277 were issued, 174 installed in auxiliaries during 1917 and 1918.
 The bombs they launched were too light to be truly effective; only one U-boat is known to have been sunk by them.

 Thornycroft created an improved version able to throw a charge 40 yd.
 The first was fitted in July 1917 and became operational in August.
 In all, 351 torpedo boat destroyers and 100 other craft were equipped.
 Projectors called "Y-guns" (in reference to their basic shape), developed by the U.S. Navy's Bureau of Ordnance from the Thornycroft thrower, became available in 1918.
 Mounted on the centerline of the ship with the arms of the Y pointing outboard, two depth charges were cradled on shuttles inserted into each arm.
 An explosive propellant charge was detonated in the vertical column of the Y-gun to propel a depth charge about 45 yd over each side of the ship.
 The main disadvantage of the Y-gun was that it had to be mounted on the centerline of a ship's deck, which could otherwise be occupied by superstructure, masts, or guns.
 The first were built by New London Ship and Engine Company beginning on 24 November 1917.